OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/what_and_how_to_test/screencast/slides.md

 drawings:
   persist: false
 transition: fade
-title: EPP — What to test?
+title: EPP — Software Engineering — What to test?
 How to test it?
 defaults:
   layout: center
 ---